-This bill focuses on workforce development in Minnesota by modifying the membership structure of the Minnesota Job Skills Partnership Board, updating state services for blind vendor facilities, and altering reporting requirements for economic development programs.
-Notably, the bill specifies that the board will now include the commissioner of employment and economic development or their designee, as well as the president of the University of Minnesota or their designee, ensuring that individuals with experience in technical education are represented.
-Additionally, the bill mandates that the commissioner of employment and economic development submit a report every even-numbered year detailing an inventory of economic development programs, including workforce development initiatives, and outlines specific information that must be included in these reports.
+This bill focuses on modifications to workforce development in Minnesota, specifically addressing the membership of the Minnesota Job Skills Partnership Board, state services for blind vendor facilities, and reporting requirements related to economic development programs.
+Notably, the bill amends the composition of the Minnesota Job Skills Partnership Board to include the commissioner of employment and economic development or their designee, as well as the president of the University of Minnesota or their designee, ensuring that individuals with experience in technical education are represented.
+Additionally, it establishes a requirement for the commissioner to submit a biennial report detailing an inventory of economic development programs, including workforce development initiatives, and outlines specific information that must be included in these reports.

 Statutes affected: Introduction: 116L.03, 116L.35, 116L.98, 248.07